CGCI accepts ONLINE DONATIONS

 Extending far beyond our own backyards, CGCI’s conservation efforts include much more than recycling and composting.
 Knowing that our land, flora, fauna and our way of life are all threatened by the misuse and abuse, CGCI members continually make efforts to study relevant issues and take appropriate actions before it is too late.

 Since the beginning, garden clubs have had the betterment and beautification of their communities as one of their main priorities.
 Whether it’s planting a tree at a local school to celebrate California’s Arbor Day (March 7, commemorating Luther Burbank’s Birthday) or volunteering to assist with plantings and clean-up at public buildings (schools, libraries, museums, etc.) parks, historic sites, gateways to cities or towns, roadsides, roadways/by-ways, and more, the majority of clubs in CGCI are busy with community projects.
 In addition, CGCI has established two endowment funds and the Golden Legacy Society to help secure the financial future of the organization.

-- Black Point Garden: (New 2021) supporting the development of the historic Black Point Garden, an area just under one acre in size encompassing the hillside overlooking Aquatic Park in San Francisco
+Black Point Historic Garden: supporting the development of the historic Black Point Garden, an area just under one acre in size encompassing the hillside overlooking Aquatic Park in San Francisco

 Member: Honors & Memorials: